ecresp1el/organoid-roi-tool/README.md

 Launch the app (mac):
 - Double‑click `RUN_GUI_mac_Conda.command`

-Open an image:
+Open images:
-- Click “Open Image” and choose a `.tif` or `.tiff`, or
+- Click “Open Image” to pick a single `.tif`/`.tiff`, or
+- Click “Open Folder” to browse all TIFFs in a folder, or
 - Drag and drop a file into the window.

 If your image has multiple frames, the app automatically applies a maximum intensity projection so you see a 2D image.